 My usual time line for introducing the new chicks to the flock is around 10 weeks.
 The chicks must be fully feathered, and on their way to similar size of the chickens they are joining.
 Adding small bantams to large breed, more aggressive hens is not always going to end well.
 A sharp hard peck on the head can damage a tiny bantam pullet.
 In addition, a full size rooster trying to mate with a small bantam pullet can damage or hurt the little one.
 I have had some bad outcomes from integrating small breeds into large breeds so I don’t recommend it.
 On the other hand if they are raised together, I have had no such issues.

-When chicks are losing the baby appearance, feather growth has come in, get some sort of enclosure to put them in as they begin to experience the big kids area.
-I do not recommend just tossing the chicks into the big chicken’s area.
+When chicks are lose the baby appearance and feather growth has come in, get some sort of enclosure to put them in as they begin to experience the big kids area.
+I do not recommend just tossing the chicks into the big chickens area.
 Let them both get used to each other through a fence, dog crate, or some other wire enclosure.
 The chicks will still have their own food and water so they are sure to get plenty to eat and drink.
-You may need to keep the food and water in the middle of the pen so they big chickens can’t reach in for a snack.
+You may need to keep the food and water in the middle of the pen so the big chickens can’t reach in for a snack.

 Fully Integrated Flock

-Once the chicks don’t seem to be getting much attention through the fence, from the flock, you can try some short intervals of letting them out.
+Once the chicks don’t seem to be getting much attention from the flock through the fence, you can try some short intervals of letting them out.
 I try to keep an eye on this and I do rescue anyone who seems to be picked on.
-Placing some hiding spots around the run.
+Place some hiding spots around the run.
 One year four of our pullets liked to hide out behind the coop door.
 I have also leaned a piece of plywood against the fence for a lean-to.
 A fallen tree limb with leaves can provide cover, too.